andresebr/kumodd/README.md

 -csv path	| Download files listed in path, a previously generated CSV file.
 -log level	| level is either DEBUG, INFO, WARNING, ERROR, or CRITICAL.
 -no_browser	| Do not open web browser.
 Instead print the URL.
--m dir		| Save meta-data in dir.
+-m dir		| Save metadata in dir.
 -s service	| Select the cloud service.  gdrive is the only supported service.